The Best Questions To Ask IT Candidates in an Interview

 Conducting an IT job interview presents a unique challenge.
 You need to cover all the standard interview topics like the candidate’s background, qualifications, and career goals while assessing whether they’re a good culture fit.
 But an IT interview also comes with the added layer of diving deep into a candidate’s technical expertise to determine whether they can, in fact, deliver the specialized solutions you’re looking for.
 This can be doubly challenging if you’re not an expert in this area yourself.

-Here, we’ll share some of the best technical interview questions to help you find the strongest candidate for your IT role.
-To help structure your IT job interview, we’ve broken them down into three categories: questions about the candidate, questions about their approach to work and questions about their technical expertise.
+Here, we’ll share some of the top interview questions to ask IT candidates to help you find the strongest candidate for your role.
+To help structure your IT job interview, we’ve divided them into three categories: questions about the candidate, their approach to work, and their technical expertise.

 Questions About the IT Candidate